Wonton: History

-Yang Xiong from the western Han Dynasty mentioned "bing wei zhi tun," which means wontons are a type of bread.
+Yang Xiong from the western Han dynasty mentioned "bing wei zhi tun", which means wontons are a type of bread.
 The difference is that wontons have fillings inside and are eaten after being steamed or boiled.

-Ancient Chinese thought wonton were a sealed bun, lacking "qi qiao" ('seven orifices').
-So it was called "hun dun" (混沌), which means 'turbidity' or 'chaos.'
-Based on the Chinese method of making characters, the radicals are changed from water to food; then, they became "hun tun" (餛飩, wonton in Cantonese).
+The ancient Han Chinese thought wonton were a sealed bun, lacking "qi qiao" ('seven orifices'), so it was called "hun dun" (混沌), which means 'turbidity' or 'chaos'.
+Based on the Chinese method of making written characters, the radicals are changed from water to food; then, they became "hun tun" (餛飩, wonton in Cantonese).
 At that time, wonton had no difference from dumplings.

-For hundreds of years, dumplings had not changed, but wontons became popular in southern China and developed a distinct style.
-From the time of the Tang dynasty, people began to differentiate the names of dumplings (jiaozi) and wontons.
+For centuries, the popularity and affinity of dumplings had not changed among the Han Chinese, but wontons eventually became popular in southern China and developed a distinct culinary style.
+From the time of the Tang dynasty, the Chinese began to differentiate the names of dumplings (jiaozi) and wontons.

 Differences from jiaozi

-Wontons resemble jiaozi (餃子) dumplings but usually have less filling and are wrapped in a thin 6 x 6cm2 yellow square dough wrapper or an isosceles trapezoid and folded into a triangular shape resembling a Chinese gold ingot known as yuanbao (元寶).
+Wontons resemble jiaozi (餃子) dumplings but usually have less filling and are wrapped in a thin 6 × 6 cm yellow square dough wrapper or an isosceles trapezoid and folded into a triangular shape resembling a Chinese gold ingot known as yuanbao (元寶).
 Jiaozi are wrapped in a slightly thicker circular white dough wrapper with more filling and either flat or pleated edges.

 The wonton dough wrapper is sometimes referred to as a wonton skin and becomes transparent after being thoroughly boiled.
 It takes a shorter time to boil a wonton.
 The texture is also very smooth.

 Wontons are traditionally served in soup, but jiaozi is usually eaten with dipping sauce.

 Preparation and filling

 Wontons are made by spreading a square wrapper (a dough skin made of flour, egg, water, and salt) flat in the palm of one's hand, placing a small amount of filling in the center and sealing the wonton into the desired shape by compressing the wrapper's edges together with the fingers.
 Adhesion may be improved by moistening the wrapper's inner edges, dipping a fingertip into water, and running it across the dry dough to dissolve the extra flour.
 As part of the sealing process, the air is pressed out of the interior to avoid rupturing the wonton from internal pressure when cooked.

-The most common filling is ground pork and shrimp with a small amount of flour added as a binder.
+The most common filling is ground pork or chicken and shrimp with a small amount of flour added as a binder.
 The mixture is seasoned with salt, spices, and often garlic or finely chopped green onion.
 Factory-made, frozen varieties are sold in supermarkets.
 Commonly, they are handmade at the point of sale in markets or small restaurants by the proprietor while awaiting customers.
 In markets, they are sold by the unit without being pre-cooked.